 The room was small and unassuming, unlike the rest of the house.
 It was neat and organized.
 An old bookcase took up the entire length of one wall, a large wooden desk sat in front of Connor, with little atop it: a stack of paper, a feather pen, inkwell, a letter opener, the purple stag mask, and a kerosene lamp that must have been running out.
 It was flickering weakly, casting shadows across the room.
 The carpets in this room were plain in comparison to those in the ballroom downstairs.

 Tiptoeing so as to catch Connor off guard, she crept further into the room.
 She drew her gun and made her way silently across the short span of the room until she drew close enough to realize how stupid she’d been, or how blinded by greed.
-She stood only an arm’s breadth away from him.
-Close enough to see that he wasn’t asleep.
-He was dead.
+She stood barely an arm’s breadth away from him.
+Close enough to see that he wasn’t asleep—heh was dead.

 Suddenly, she realized how obvious it was.
 She should have known from the moment she opened the door, but she hadn’t wanted to see it.
 There were flies buzzing around his motionless body.
 The smell that came from him was enough to make her choke.

-She hesitated.
+Annabel hesitated.
 She knew she ought to call for help.
 But she also knew that if she did, she wouldn’t have the chance to steal her prize from Connor’s safe.
 She cursed herself, knowing that she’d already made up her mind, and knowing that she’d made the wrong choice.

 “I’m going straight to hell,” she muttered, turning away from Connor.